lipsitalt/AirQualityPredictor/README.md

 - `Benzene`: Concentration of Benzene in the air.
 - `Toluene`: Concentration of Toluene in the air.
 - `Xylene`: Concentration of Xylene in the air.
-- `AQI`: Air Quality Index, a numerical indicator of air quality.
-- `AQI_Category`: Categorization of AQI into different air quality levels.

 ## Methodology